galaxyproject/admin-training/sessions/14-ansible/ex1-intro-ansible.md

 * Start the server with `sh ./run.sh --pid-file=paster.pid --log-file=paster.log --daemon`

 If you want you can tail the log file and watch everything unfold.
-Once the server has finished configuring itself, try and connect to it in a web browser on port 8080. (ip_address:8080)
+Once the server has finished configuring itself, try and connect to it in a web browser on port 8080 (<ip_address>:8080)

 If you see a Galaxy interface, everything worked!
 Now you can move on with learning about Ansible.

 ## Section 1 - Build the structure, copy some files, set some variables.

-**Part 1 - Create the ansible script directory tree**
+**Part 1 - Create the Ansible script directory tree**

 The first thing we need to do is build the structure for the ansible role and playbook.

-* From a terminal on your **remote** machine (in a suitable place..)
+* From a terminal on your **remote** machine (in a suitable location):

 ``` bash
 mkdir galaxy-tool-ansible